Boavizta/boaviztapi/docs/docs/contributing/cloud_instance.md

 - Memory capacity (**GPU.memory_capacity**)
 - TDP[^1] (**GPU.tdp**)

-??? example "Example: add a `g4dn.4xlarge` AWS instance"
+??? example "Example: add `g4dn.4xlarge` AWS instance"

     Say we want to include the `g4dn.4xlarge` VM instance that is equipped with 4x _NVIDIA Tesla T4_ GPUs.
 You will fill the information as follow: